Danilo-Mugnaini/Danilo-Mugnaini/README.md

 Welcome to my corner of GitHub, where code meets coffee (lots of coffee ☕)!

 ### -About Me 👨‍💻
 I'm an IT professional with over 5 years of experience in technical support.
 I've dived deep into the realms of hardware maintenance, wrestled with IT infrastructures, and tamed countless IT assets.
-When I'm not busy helping people troubleshoot their tech woes, I'm honing my skills in cybersecurity, dreaming of a world where passwords are strong and data breaches are but a myth.
+When I'm not busy helping people troubleshoot their tech woes, I'm honing my skills in development and cybersecurity, dreaming of a world where passwords are strong and data breaches are but a myth.

 ### -What I Do 🚀
 **Tech Whisperer**: I speak fluent Windows and Linux.
 Need help with your gadgets?